simeononsecurity/simeononsecurity.ch/content/articles/machine-learning-vs-deep-learning-understanding-the-difference/index.en.md

 ## Conclusion

-In conclusion, machine learning and deep learning are both powerful branches of AI that enable computers to learn from data and make predictions or decisions.
+Wrapping up, machine learning and deep learning are both powerful branches of AI that enable computers to learn from data and make predictions or decisions.
 Machine learning focuses on algorithms that learn from preprocessed data, while deep learning leverages complex neural networks to learn directly from raw data.
 Understanding the differences between machine learning and deep learning can help businesses and researchers choose the appropriate approach for their specific tasks and domains.

 **References**:
 - [What is Machine Learning?](https://www.ibm.com/cloud/learn/machine-learning)